Guide to New Orleans City Park

 Find Inspiration at New Orleans Museum of Art

 One of the picturesque buildings in town is New Orleans Museum of Art (NOMA).
 The city’s oldest fine arts institution contains an incredibly diverse collection of modern and contemporary art, priceless artifact from throughout the world and traveling exhibitions that appear nowhere else in the South.
-Get a taste of New Orleans nightlife via Friday Nights at NOMA, a weekly event that features music, movies and more.
-Visit NOMA’s website for details.
+Visit NOMA’s website for admission details.

 The Sydney and Walda Besthoff Sculpture Garden